Harvey looks like ace of old; Mets top Braves 6-2 - News 12 Now

 Travis d’Arnaud hit a go-ahead, two-run double and Wilmer Flores a two-run homer against Jaime Garcia (0-1), who made his Atlanta debut after eight seasons with St. Louis.

-A year after helping the Mets reach the World Series for the first time since 2000, Harvey struggled to a 4-10 record with a 4.86 ERA in 2016.
+A year after returning from Tommy John surgery and helping the Mets reach the World Series for the first time since 2000, Harvey struggled to a 4-10 record with a 4.86 ERA in 2016.
 He felt numbness in his fingertips against the Marlins and did not pitch again, undergoing surgery July 18 to correct a Thoracic Outlet Syndrome injury caused by the compression of nerves, blood vessels or both in the area between the neck and armpit.

 Harvey was 0-4 with a 5.89 ERA in five spring training starts.
 The 28-year-old right-hander’s fastball was consistently in the 93-94 mph range — even reaching 96 mph — and he needed six pitches to get through the first inning, eight in the second, 10 in the third and 11 in the fourth.